3240 S. Florida Ave., Suite 201,

 In helping the spine’s disc breakdown heal, doctors use autogenous cells that may be harvested from the patient’s bone marrow or through donated specimens.
 According to a study in the Sage Open Medicine journal, current intervertebral disc therapies using stem cells, including PRP infusion, show a lot of promise that could be more effective than surgery.

-Dr. Susanti Chowdhury is experienced at providing various regenerative medicine treatments, including stem cell therapy in Clearwater and Tampa.
+Dr. Susanti Chowdhury is experienced at providing various regenerative medicine treatments, including Regenerative Therapy in Clearwater and Tampa.
 Stem cell treatments are particularly effective when used to replace or repair tissue damaged by disease or injury.

-Suitable patients can request stem cell therapy in Tampa, Largo, Pinellas Park, Bradenton, Lakeland, or any of the surrounding areas.
+Suitable patients can request Regenerative Therapy in Tampa, Largo, Pinellas Park, Bradenton, Lakeland, or any of the surrounding areas.

 If would like more information about stem cell treatment in Tampa or Dr. Chowdhury – please Contact Us.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.